 Unlike the stereotype, not all Asian hair is fine and silky.
 As many Asian girls will attest, their hair can be coarse, thick, and difficult to style.
 But, of course, that doesn’t mean that Asian hair is impossible to work with.
-In fact, far from it!
+Far from it!

-Whether you’ve been blessed with thin, glossy locks or thick, dry tresses, we’re here to help you learn how to work with your texture.
+Whether you’ve been blessed with thin, glossy locks or thicker, full tresses, we’re here to help you learn how to work with your texture.
 Just sneak a peek at our edit of the best Asian hairstyles, below.

 If you have straight Asian hair that’s thin and fine, opt for a shoulder-grazing lob.
 Bobs and their longer counterparts look super chic with straight hair, and since you won’t need to spend time straightening your tresses in the morning, a long bob is a practical and stylish hairstyle to choose.

-Editor’s tip: Try using the VO5 Tame and Shine Spray to give your locks a beautiful, glossy sheen.
+Editor’s tip: Try using the VO5 Tame & Shine Spray to give your locks a beautiful, glossy sheen.

 If you have straight Asian hair with a medium thickness, why not think about playing around with your parting to switch up your look?

 Wavy with Medium Thickness

 For Asian hair with a medium thickness that dries with loose waves, why not try an understated wavy hairstyle like this number, above?

 A choppy fringe and layers work brilliantly on thick, coarse Asian hair: layers will help to lighten heavy lock, making it easier to style and manage.
 Ask your hairdresser to chop an additional few layers around your face, to help frame your features.